When it comes to navigating the health system and advocating for your own health, knowledge is power!

 There are 12 Women’s Health Services across Victoria including:

-Women’s rights are the fundamental human rights that were enshrined by the United Nations for every human being on the planet nearly 70 years ago.
-These rights include the right to live free from violence, slavery, and discrimination; to be educated; to own property; to vote; and to earn a fair and equal wage.
+Women’s rights are fundamental human rights that were enshrined by the United Nations for every human being.
+These rights include to live free from violence, slavery, and discrimination; to be educated; to own property; to vote; and to earn a fair and equal wage.
+It also includes sexual and reproductive rights.
+This means equal access to health services like contraception and safe abortions.
+To choose if, when, and who they marry.
+To decide if they want to have children and if so how many, when and with who.